RininAbraham1/racket-calc/devlog.md

 1:34 pm: Was able to implement expression evaluation for prefix notation, Was experiencing errors with racket's string to number failing with trailing content.
 I solved this by creating a prefix numeric function that can extract only the numeric part of the string.
 This was really complicated, I had to debug by creating display in for each step to figure out the bug and then fix it.

+3:20 pm: The core calculator integration should be complete, History function should be done, ouput formatting, error handling, arithmetic etc.